Long-term radiosurgical control of subtotally resected adult pineocytomas.

 Digital Object Identifier (DOI)

 Wilson, David A; Awad, Al-Wala; Brachman, David; Coons, Stephen W; McBride, Heyoung; Youssef, Emad; Nakaji, Peter; Shetter, Andrew G; Smith, Kris A; Spetzler, Robert F; and Sanai, Nader, "Long-term radiosurgical control of subtotally resected adult pineocytomas."
 (2012).
-Neurosurgery Articles.
+Neurosurgery.
 779.